Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 1. I ntroduction

-Despite accumulating evidence, a unified SIDM explanation for all small-scale phenomena remains {\it elusive}.
-In particular, the relatively small cross section inferred from dwarf galaxy clustering appears inconsistent with the onset of core collapse required to explain dense subhalos observed via strong lensing, which demands $\sigma/m\gtrsim 100~\rm cm^2/g$~\cite{nadler:2023nrd,2025arXiv250411800L}.
-Such compact substructures have been inferred in systems like SDSS J0946+1006 and JVAS B1938+666 ~\cite{2010MNRAS.408.1969V,2012Natur.481..341V,Despali:2024ihn,Ballard:2023fgi,Enzi:2024ygw}.
-Moreover, core collapse alone cannot fully account for the elevated abundance of small-scale lenses reported in galaxy-galaxy strong lensing (GGSL) by Meneghetti et al~\cite{Meneghetti:2020yif,Meneghetti:2022apr,Meneghetti:2023fug}, which exceeds CDM expectations by an order of magnitude.
-Ref.~\cite{Dutra:2024qac} shows that resolving this tension requires extreme central densities in all subhalos, in conflict with the cored profiles needed in dwarfs.
+Despite accumulating evidence, a unified SIDM explanation for all small-scale phenomena remains an open challenge.
+Observations of dwarf galaxy clustering suggest that a population of these galaxies has growing cores, while the reconstruction of compact substructures inferred from strong lensing images, such as those observed in the SDSS J0946+1006 and JVAS B1938+666 systems~\cite{2010MNRAS.408.1969V,2012Natur.481..341V,Despali:2024ihn,Ballard:2023fgi,Enzi:2024ygw,Powell:2025rmj}, indicates the presence of core-collapsed dwarf halos.
+Moreover, core collapse alone cannot fully account for the elevated abundance of small-scale lenses reported in galaxy-galaxy strong lensing (GGSL) by Meneghetti et al~\cite{Meneghetti:2020yif,Meneghetti:2022apr,Meneghetti:2023fug}, which exceeds CDM expectations by a factor of 3 to 6.
 Ref.~\cite{yang:2021kdf} further finds that SIDM halos with baryons primarily enhance two-image lensing events, rather than the four-image ones observed.